 Authors should stay away from politics and social activism, right?

 So, I don't feel wrong in publishing a video song I wrote in order to get Millennials voting in November.
 Okay, so it's not a story, but songs can be more powerful.
 I hope you can get beyond the lack of commercial PIZZAZZ to the background and quality of the recording. all I had was my iPhone and my writing room.
-It's not Bob Dillon, but I hope you pass it on.
+It's not Dylan, but I hope you pass it on.
 Perhaps it will motivate at least one more millennial to vote.